flo-baheux/unity-meta-package/README.md

 A default set of rarities are already setup as an example and can be used:
 Uncommon, Common, Rare, Epic, Legendary

-It’s of course possible to remove rarities from the RaritiesSettings list and RarityKind enum to restrict the list.
+It’s of course possible to remove rarities from the RarityDatabase list and RarityKind enum to restrict the list.

 ```csharp
 RaritySettings raritySettings = MetaManager.Instance.GetRaritySettings(RarityKind.Rare);